jimmykane/facebook-id-finder/README.md

 Facebook ID Finder
 =======================

-A simple app that tries to find a Facebook Page Id out of a string that is assumed to be either a url or a Facebook Page name
+A simple app that tries to find a Facebook ID out of a string that is assumed to be either a url or a Facebook entity